Home > Pies, Tarts, and Crisps > Gluten Free Mini Apple Pie

 • Firm Apples – Honeycrisp and Granny Smith offer different flavors and textures.

-• Cane Sugar – Organic cane sugar is my preference for flavor and being less processed.
+• Cane Sugar – Organic cane sugar is my preference for flavor and is less processed.
 Granulated white sugar will work.

 • Brown Sugar – Light or brown sugar.